-Unfortunately, since valuing a scrap car depends on a lot of factors, a quick online search is probably only going to leave you with more questions.
+Unfortunately, since valuing a scrap car depends on a lot of factors, a quick online search for 'scrap value of car' is probably only going to leave you with more questions.
 The good news is, at Car.co.uk, we know what each of those factors is; so, we can share some inside knowledge, and explain exactly much your car is worth as scrap.

 In this detailed guide, we’ll cover some useful information, including:

-- What influences the price of scrap cars?
+- What influences the value of scrap cars?

 - Why catalytic converters are worth so much